feathers-plus/generator-feathers-plus/docs/get-started/README.md

 However cli-plus also:
 - Converts DB-agnostic JSON-schema models to the DB model each service is currently configured for.
+- Generates quality fake data and optionally seeds your DB with it.
+- Generates unit and client/server tests for your hooks, services and authentication.
 - Generates all the code needed for your GraphQL Query interface.
 - Generates either JavaScript or TypeScript code; with semicolons or without.
 Converts apps between JS and TS.
 - Regenerates you app without losing changes you've made.
 You stay up-to-date with enhancements and fixes.